wrightben/texas-holdem/README.md

 ### Theory

-All players begin with 1 in N probability of winning.
-Betting is determined by colloquial, rather than mathematical, play.
+Poker betting is heavily influenced by colloquial, rather than mathematical, play.

 ```
 $sh hand.sh